Stroke: Problems With Ignoring the Affected SideSkip to the navigation

-Caregivers may notice signs that the person is ignoring the affected side, such as:
+Caregivers may notice signs that the person is ignoring, or neglecting, the affected side, such as:

 - Mentioning or responding to stimulation only on the unaffected side of the body.

 - Using only the unaffected arm or leg.

 - Looking only to the environment on the unaffected side.

 - Noticing only someone who speaks or approaches from the unaffected side of the body.

 - Responding to only half of the objects he or she would normally see, such as eating from just one side of the plate.

 - Not recognizing the affected arm and leg as belonging to his or her body and thinking that they belong to someone else.

 - Thinking that objects on the affected side are closer or farther away than they really are.
 The person may bump into furniture or have trouble eating or dressing.

 Your doctor or stroke rehab team might give you tips for how to help someone who neglects his or her affected side.
 These tips may include: